H-IT-Solution/my-portfolio/README.md

 # My Portfolio

-Welcome to my personal portfolio website!
-This site showcases my skills, projects, and ways to get in touch with me.
+Welcome to my portfolio website!
+This site showcases my skills, projects, and contact information.
+Please note that the site is still a work in progress, and I appreciate your patience as I continue to develop it.

 ## Features